DEEPML1818/my-APOD-site/README.md

-# Give Your Website a Pulse — NASA New Tab (messy teen edition)
+# Give Your Website a Pulse — NASA New Tab (messy teen edition) hahahaha

 This is a quick Vite-powered new-tab dashboard using NASA APOD as a background.